TrustedFirmware-A/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

    This build option should be set to 1 if the target platform contains at least 1 CPU that requires this mitigation.
 Defaults to 1.

+-  ``WORKAROUND_CVE_2025_0647``: Enables mitigation for `CVE-2025-0647`.
+   This build option should be set to 1 if the target platform contains at least 1 CPU that requires this mitigation.
+Defaults to 1.

 .. _arm_cpu_macros_errata_workarounds:

 CPU Errata Workarounds